 Experimenting with Knitting Techniques

 Don't get discouraged if your gauge isn't perfect right away.
-It's a process!
+Even experienced knitters sometimes need multiple swatches.
 The goal is to get as close as possible to the pattern gauge so your finished project fits as intended.
-Sometimes, being slightly off isn't a big deal, especially for things like scarves or shawls.
-But for fitted garments, it's worth the effort to get it right.

 Maintaining Consistent Yarn Tension